RoxanaPopescu/Aurelia/frontend/packages/desktop/readme.md

   This will log any lint errors or warnings to the terminal.

-* **Build a release**
+* **Package the build for distribution**

-  First, build the `frontend` package for each locale, with the `desktop` platform and `production` environment as target.
+  > Note that you must first build the `frontend` package for each locale, with the `desktop` platform and `production` environment as target,
+  > and then build this package to produce a build that can be packaged.

-  Then, in a terminal in this package folder, execute the command:
+  In a terminal in this package folder, execute the command:

   ```
-  npm run release
+  npm run package
   ```

-  This will produce a `release` artifact.
+  This will remove any existing `package` artifacts, and then produce a new `package` artifact.